mheap/require-checklist-action/README.md

 ### Optional checkboxes

-Optional checkboxes can be applied with the `skipDescriptionRegex` argument, which supports any regex statement supported by [Javascript's RegExp class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).
+Optional checkboxes can be applied with the `skipDescriptionRegex` and `skipDescriptionRegexFlags` arguments, which correspond to the first and second constructor arguments of [Javascript's RegExp class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).

+Here is an example of skipping any description with including "(Optional)". (case-insensitive).

 ```yaml
 name: Require Checklist